 “Oh… nothing.
 Never mind.
 No, really, it’s OK, it was just—an idea…” (This, by the way, is the birth of passive-aggressive behavior, and not a moment too soon.)

 Everyone sighs, maybe a couple of grumblers go I wish she’d stop DOING that! and then—silence again for another century or two.

 What are those pin pricks of light in the night sky, and how did they get up there and why don’t they fall down?
 If someone asks, I’ll say it’s Wilbur, The Great Caribou!
 We could use a little light humor!
 And anyway, what the heck are pin pricks, or for that matter, pins?

 Gradually the silences get shorter and shorter, and you hear distinct noises as civilization develops.
 The chattering of villagers, the whoosh of the scythes, then, at exponentially increasing speeds, the rattling of looms, the hum of conveyor belts, the blasts of jet engines, ending in the present with the whine of one-sided conversations hitting the back of your neck, announced by smartphones generating what was probably supposed to sound like music but only if you’d never heard music.

 Do you see how the standards fall?
 Nowadays you hear the one-sided conversation.

 Privacy has always been mankind’s greatest luxury, and no, I don’t mean data.
 We didn’t use words like data in the fifties, sixties, even seventies.
 You didn’t get data on your Princess phone.
-You got your mom’s voice asking why you hadn’t called, or your boyfriend saying he had a headache when you know very well he’s screwing the football coach.
+You got your mom’s voice asking why you hadn’t called, or your boyfriend saying he had a headache when you knew very well he was screwing the football coach.
 Data was a word you used, maybe, if you were Robert Oppenheimer.
 Probably even Einstein didn’t say data.